 Download Chapter 2: RESOURCE LOCATION AND TRAFFIC ROUTING

-So get ready to take advantage of Go’s built-in concurrency, rapid compiling, and rich standard library.
+Network Programming with Go is all you’ll need to take advantage of Go’s built-in concurrency, rapid compiling, and rich standard library.

 Covers Go 1.15 (Backward compatible with Go 1.12 and higher)